JohnCoconut/devops/kubernetes/coreos/README.md

-#### cluster TLS using openssl
+#### Build a CoreOS K8s cluster from scratch- Part one: set up TLS certificates with OpenSSL

-1. to make our cluster more `production-like`, we have 7 machines, 3 of them run etcd+master, 3 of them run nodes, and 1 load balancer.
+1. To create a `production-like` cluster, we set up 7 machines, 3 of them running etcd+master, 3 of them running nodes, and 1 as load balancer.
   * core-master1 	(IP=10.0.0.11)
   * core-master2 	(IP=10.0.0.12)
   * core-master3 	(IP=10.0.0.13)